Olivier salad: Ingredients

 In post-revolutionary Russia, cheaper ingredients were substituted for the originals: grouse was replaced by chicken or sausage, crayfish by hard-boiled egg, cucumbers, olives and capers by pickled cucumbers and green peas.

 Earlier, it always included cold meat such as ham or veal tongue, or fish.
-The mid-20th century restaurant version involved not just vegetables, but also pickled tongue, sausage, lobster meat, truffles, etc., garnished with capers, anchovy fillets, etc. Some versions molded it in aspic.
+The mid-20th-century restaurant version involved not just vegetables, but also meats and other ingredients such as pickled tongue, sausage, lobster meat, and truffles, all garnished with, for example, capers and anchovy fillets.
+Some versions molded the salad in aspic.

-In modern usage, it is usually boiled diced vegetables bound in mayonnaise, with Doktorskaya-type sausage.
-The most common alternative version, where the sausage is replaced with boiled or smoked chicken, is called Stolichny salad, after Ivanov's version.
+In modern usage, the Olivier salad usually consists in large measure of boiled diced vegetables bound in mayonnaise, with Doktorskaya-type sausage.
+The most common alternative version, in which the sausage is replaced with boiled or smoked chicken, is called Stolichny salad, after Ivanov's version.

-A multitude of other versions, named, unnamed, and even trademarked, exist, but only Olivier and Stolichny salad have entered the common vernacular of post-Soviet states.
+A multitude of other versions (named, unnamed, and even trademarked) exist, but only Olivier and Stolichny salad have entered the common vernacular of post-Soviet states.